TeamREPENTOGON/REPENTOGON/features.md

 ## bool Game:AchievementUnlocksDisallowed()
 Returns `true` if achievements can't be unlocked this run (challenges, seeded, etc)

-## RoomConfigRoom RoomConfigHolder::GetRoomByStageTypeAndVariant(STBStageID Stage, int Type, int Variant, int Difficulty)
+## RoomConfigRoom RoomConfigHolder::GetRoomByStageTypeAndVariant(StbType Stage, int Type, int Variant, int Difficulty)
 Returns a RoomConfigRoom corresponding to the given params.

-### TODO STBStageID has not been implemented yet!

 ## LevelGeneratorEntry Isaac.LevelGeneratorEntry
 Fetches a blank LevelGeneratorEntry from the game.